 - Proper insulation around openings, even small ones like outlets and junction boxes.
 Make sure you’re both air sealing and insulating.

 - Draft-stopping.When using fiberglass or cellulose wall insulation, it should be enclosed on all six sides.
 “Double walls, ceiling height changes, and areas behind tubs and showers are often missed,” says Rich Baker, building performance specialist with IBACOS.
 “The insulation should be sheathed with a rigid material and sealed around the edges.”

 - Attic hatch sealing.
 Make sure the attic opening is fully gasketed and that the pull-down stairs, or door, come into full contact with the gasket to provide a thorough seal.

 Last, but not least, using a simple checklist is helpful for systematically documenting every possible air leak during blower door tests.
 This Thermal By-Pass Checklist helps to identify areas that need sealing.

 Top 10 Reasons Contractors Should Use Tape To Seal the Building Envelope

 - No holes.
 Unlike nails or rivets, tape does not make holes.
-Less holes means less opportunity for air leakage.
+Fewer holes mean less opportunity for air leakage.

 - Clean, easy application.
-Unlikes liquid and foam sealants, tape is not messy and it’s easier to apply.
+Unlike liquid and foam sealants, tape is not messy and it’s easier to apply.

 - It’s affordable.
 Using tape to seam is more affordable than spray foam or liquid adhesives.